 The plan should include management of:

-- emergency contact details.
+- Emergency contact details.

-Moving to diabetes self-management
+Helping older children move to diabetes self-management

 Parents of young children with diabetes are usually highly involved in their child's diabetes management.
 As children get older, it is important that they develop the skills and confidence to manage their diabetes independently.